 April warmth in Pierce and King County brings more than longer evenings.
 It also brings the first serious ant trails across patios and garage thresholds.
 Many homeowners assume every small ant is the same story.
 In practice, moisture lines, food habits, and entry height tell different tales.
-Late April is a useful moment to separate nuisance scouts from patterns that deserve a structured plan.
+Late April is a useful moment to separate nuisance scouts from patterns that deserve a structured plan before warm evenings fill the patio.

 What changes when soil and air both warm